Great-tailed triok

 The great-tailed triok (Dactylopsila megalura) is a species of marsupial in the family Petauridae.
 It is found in West Papua and Papua New Guinea.
 Its natural habitat is subtropical or tropical dry forests.

+The great-tailed triok lives in the tropical and subtropical biomes in Australasia.
+They are also in the family of mammal gliders.
+The family of gliders have corneal eyes with night vision, because they are also nocturnal mammals.
+Since the great-tailed triok are omnivores, their diet consists of both plants and animals.
+The mammal is listed as least threatened and is hunted by local people for food but rarely encountered.